NordLayer - Network Security

 When cyberattacks happen, NAC can spring into action.
 Companies can set up NAC applications to deliver threat response data to third-party security partners, facilitating immediate mitigation measures.
 Any endpoints affected by attacks can be neutralized and quarantined, and lateral movement throughout networks can be restricted.

-Handling IoT-based systems
+Handling IoT devices and systems

 Security compliance